billyen33/Portable_UV_Index_Meter/README.md

 </p>

 ## Design and Construction
 See the [B.U.R.N.
-Meter Instructable page](https://www.instructables.com/The-BURN-Meter-Rechargeable-Arduino-UV-Index-Meter/) on how to build your own rechargeable UV index meter!
+Meter Instructables page](https://www.instructables.com/The-BURN-Meter-Rechargeable-Arduino-UV-Index-Meter/) on how to build your own rechargeable UV index meter!

 ## Credit
 [Changing image into bitmap to be saved in flash and displayed on screen](https://www.instructables.com/Converting-Images-to-Flash-Memory-Iconsimages-for-/)